thinkinglabs/thinkinglabs.github.io/_posts/2022-02-11-flowcon-accidental-architects-how-hr-designs-software-systems-matthew-skelton.md

 - is it software engineers?
 - is it software architects?
-- or could it actually the HR department?
+- or could it actually be the HR department?

 HR can act as accidental architects of software systems